signalfx/splunk-otel-go/MIGRATING.md

 # Migrate from the SignalFx Tracing Library for Go

-The [Splunk Distribution of OpenTelemetry for Go] replaces the [SignalFx Tracing Library for Go].
+The [Splunk Distribution of OpenTelemetry Go] replaces the [SignalFx Tracing Library for Go].

 Use the following instructions to migrate help migrate to the [Splunk